-15.1.1 Security
+14.1.1 Security

-Each box should be lockable front and back with a barrier or walling preventing access from adjacent boxes.
-It is preferable though that these partitions can also be removed to allow teams occupying more than 1 box the possibility to remove partitions.
+Each box should be lockable front and back with a barrier or partitions preventing access from both sides of the boxes.
+However, it is preferable that these partitions can also be removable to allow teams occupying more than one box to remove them.